Campus Offices and Services

 Questions about parking and vehicle operation on campus should be directed to Campus Police, 610 861-1421.

 The institutional registrar manages scheduling for day session students and course registration for all sessions.
 The office maintains academic records, posts grades on the campus network, and provides transcripts upon written request.
 The registrar also processes course additions and withdrawals, parent and student name and address changes, declarations of major, changes of major, graduation certification, diploma orders, veteran certifications, verifications of enrollment, loan deferments, and approvals of summer study at other institutions.
 The office also provides forms and course information for cross registration at LVAIC institutions and for internships and independent study.

-Borhek Chapel, located at the north end of Comenius Hall, may be used during the academic year by College organizations.
+Borhek Chapel, located at the north end of Comenius Hall, may be used during the academic year by University organizations.
 It must be reserved by contacting the director of the HUB and event management at ext 1492.

 First floor of Colonial Hall

 Student bills are prepared and sent by the Office of Student Accounts.
 Questions about invoices should be directed to this office.
-Student Accounts also handles information on payment plans, requests for refunds, M-Flex accounts, online account inquiries, insurance coverage, distribution of 1098-Ts, and billing businesses, community organizations and clubs, and government agencies for tuition assistance.
-The College will withhold transcripts, access to AMOS, and diplomas for accounts with unpaid balances.
+Student Accounts also handles information on payment plans, requests for refunds, online account inquiries, insurance coverage, distribution of 1098-Ts, and billing businesses, community organizations and clubs, and government agencies for tuition assistance.
+The University will withhold transcripts, access to AMOS, and diplomas for accounts with unpaid balances.

 The division of Student Life strives to advance the educational mission and vision of the University by promoting the development of the whole student in a campus climate that is both challenging and supportive.
 We encourage students to embrace liberal learning at this historic University by exploring answers to the following questions: